pennlabs/django-rest-live/README.md

   }
 }
 ```
-As a rule of thumb, if you have angle brackets in your URL pattern for your View, then you're providing your view with
+As a rule of thumb, if you have angle brackets in your URL pattern for your View, [PROVIDE EXAMPLE]
+then you're providing your view with
 keyword arguments, and you probably need to provide those arguments to your View when requesting subscriptions too.

 While we believe we support a useful subset of fields on `request` and `view` objects, we know there are many